syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 ---
 layout: post
 title: Getting Started | SfKanban | uwp | Syncfusion
-description: Getting Started of Kanban control
+description: How to create a simple kanban board view with its available customization by adding columns in UWP platform.
 platform: uwp
 control: SfKanban
 documentation: ug
 ---
-# Getting Started
+# Getting Started of Kanban (SfKanban) in UWP

 The following section provides an assistance to create a simple Kanban application and to configure it.